Faculty Profile

 717-254-8036

-Dr. Beevers specializes in global environmental politics with an emphasis on the linkages between natural resources, security, conflict and peace.
-His work appears in numerous book chapters and journals including Global Governance, International Peacekeeping, African Conflict and Peacebuilding Review and The Extractive Industries and Society, among others.
-His book, Natural Resource Governance and Peacebuilding in the Aftermath of Armed Conflict: Sierra Leone and Liberia (Palgrave-MacMillan) was published in 2018.
-He has worked as a research associate at Princeton University and as a consultant for the United Nations Environment Programme and World Resources Institute.
-He was also a Peace Corps volunteer in Niger.
+Dr. Beevers specializes in global environmental politics with an emphasis on the linkages between the environment, climate change, conflict and peace.
+His research has been published in numerous journals including Global Governance, International Peacekeeping, African Conflict and Peacebuilding Review and The Extractive Industries and Society, among others.
+Dr. Beevers' book, Natural Resource Governance and Peacebuilding in the Aftermath of Armed Conflict (Palgrave-MacMillan) was published in 2018.
+His work has also appeared in numerous edited volumes and he contributed chapters to the Handbook of Environmental Conflict and Peacebuilding and Handbook of Environmental Security (Routledge).
+Dr. Beevers has worked as a Research Associate at Princeton University and as an expert consultant at the World Bank and United Nations Environment Programme.
+He was a Visiting Fellow at the Center for Conflict, Development and Peacebuilding at the Graduate Institute in Geneva, Switzerland and is currently a Research Fellow at the Network for Education and Research on Peace and Sustainability (NERPS) at Hiroshima University.
+He was a Peace Corps volunteer in Niger.

 INST 290 Environment, Conflict & Peace